Our Team

 David Condon

 David Condon has been playing music for 15 years.
 After volunteering at his local church, David began studying Music & Worship at Liberty University, graduating in 2017.
 He was the worship leader at Clarkson Baptist Church in Clarkson, Kentucky from 2019 to 2023, and taught private lessons in guitar, mandolin, and ukulele in Owensboro, Kentucky.
-Currently, David is the volunteer worship leader at Matthews Baptist Church, where he attends with his wife, Heather and daughters Ellie and Evelyn.
+Currently, David is the volunteer worship leader at Matthews Baptist Church, where he attends with his wife, Heather and daughters Ellie and Evelyn and a new baby on the way!